NISYSLAB/LoopSim/README.md

 Run the controller (CTL and CW).
 This is currently just a python class functioning as CW with a dummy CTL in it.

+CW must be run first as it holds the init() that invokes the POST /init/.

 $ cd CM

 $ python CW.py